Make your own Minox film

 Our task now is to attach the free end of the film for the film transport.

 Now that the film is completely sealed in the feeding chamber except for the short initial section, we can do the rest of the work in the light.
-Nevertheless, I would dampen the light as much as possible, i.e. only enough light so that I can just see what I am doing.
+Nevertheless, I would dampen the light as much as possible, i.e. only enough light so that you can just see what you are doing.
 This is because the gap through which the film is fed to the outside is not perfect, despite the felt seal, so I would avoid too much brightness.

-But of course it’s a huge advantage if you don’t have to do this tricky work in the dark.
+But of course it’s a huge advantage that you don’t have to do this tricky work in the dark.

 Prepare a piece of adhesive tape the height of the coil core (9 mm), 45 mm long: